cuemacro/chartpy/README.md

 # Contributors

 Contributors are always welcome for finmarketpy, findatapy and chartpy.
 If you'd like to contribute, have a look at [Planned Features](https://github.com/cuemacro/finmarketpy/blob/master/PLANNED_FEATURES.md) for areas we're looking for help on.
 Or if you have any ideas for improvements to the libriares please let us know too!

 # chartpy examples

 In chartpy/examples you will find several demos

-# Release Notes
+# Recent Release Notes

-* No formal releases yet
+* 02 Apr 2020 - v0.1.5
+* 23 Oct 2019 - v0.1.4

 # Coding log

+* 02 Apr 2020 - Plotly can now produce SVG
 * 02 Nov 2019 - Now supports Plotly 4.x with Cufflinks 0.17)
 * 23 Oct 2019 - Added advisory on Plotly 3.10 and Cufflinks 0.16
 * 19 Aug 2019 - Removed .ix usage, which is now deprecated in Pandas